amirsojoodi/Manuals-and-Tutorials/Programming/HPC/HPC-Benchmarks.md

-5. OpenMD (https://github.com/OpenMD/OpenMD): OpenMD is an open source molecular dynamics engine which is capable of efficiently simulating liquids, proteins, nanoparticles, interfaces, and other complex systems using atom types with orientational degrees of freedom (e.g. ”sticky” atoms, point dipoles, and coarse-grained assemblies).
+5. OpenMD (https://github.com/OpenMD/OpenMD): OpenMD is an open source molecular dynamics engine which is capable of efficiently simulating liquids, proteins, nanoparticles, interfaces, and other complex systems using atom types with orientational degrees of freedom (e.g. "sticky" atoms, point dipoles, and coarse-grained assemblies).

 6. SAMRAI (https://github.com/LLNL/SAMRAI): SAMRAI (Structured Adaptive Mesh Refinement Application Infrastructure) is an object-oriented C++ software